Alternative formats service

 What does the service do?

 We provide alternative formats for disabled students who can't access printed materials.
-We can reformat anything held by the library that is on the core reading list for your course.
+We can reformat book and journals held by the library that are on the core reading list for your course.
 We can also provide you with a free account with an online collection of accessible books called RNIB Bookshare.

 Find out more about reading lists